 AfriGeneas is dedicated to the particular challenges of researching African-American ancestors, and offers support in the form of chat rooms, discussion forms and recommended resources solely focused on African American ancestry, plus a great beginner's guide.
 If you need some expert guidance to get you started on your African American research, this site is the best place to start.

 This free resource from hosted by the University of North Carolina at Greensboro includes digitized details about American slaves from thousands of court and legislative petitions filed between 1775 and 1867 in 15 different states.
 Search by name, search by petition or browse subjects.

 This all-volunteer research project and Web site sponsored by the Africana Studies department at the University of South Florida works to discover records that document the names of slaves, freedpersons and their descendants, and share them online.

-Search this free database for information on the 235,000 USCT (Unites States Colored Troops) soldiers, regiments (units), battles, and NPS civil war parks.
+Search this free database from the National Park Service for information on the 235,000 USCT (United States Colored Troops) soldiers, regiments (units), battles, and NPS civil war parks.
 It also includes histories of 180 USTC units/regiments.